 Joaquin Guzman, ABC

 As a folk musician, Matt has recorded and toured with many of the contemporary legends of Celtic music such as Chris Stout, Catriona McKay, Fionan DeBarra, Mairi McInnes, and Luke Daniels.
-He also ventured further into the realm of world music with his formation of Diablito Tango, the award winning tango trio based in Valencia, Spain as well as the baryton trio, Haetana de Música.
+He also ventured further into the realm of world music with his formation of Diablito Tango, the award winning tango trio based in Valencia, Spain as well as the experimental folk/world ensemble, Trio Mandarina.

 From 2001 until his move to Spain in 2006, Matt toured the US, Europe, and Far East as a member of the theatrical string septet, ‘Gogmagogs’, formed by reknowned British theatre director Lucy Bailey.

 As a chamber and orchestral classical musician, Matt currently works with the Orquesta de Communidad de Valencia ‘Palau de les Arts’, the opera house founded by Lorin Maazel and Zubin Mehta.
 He also co-founder of the chamber groups ‘Elan Quintet’ which has through 3 award winning CDs premiered numerous quintets on Naxos Records of the romantic composer George Onslow, and the ‘Valencia Baryton Project’ which is showcasing Matt’s newest addition to his repertoire, the music of the baryton.
 Through recitals throughout North America and Europe Matt is continually working to promote and develop the repertoire of chamber music involving the both the double bass and the baryton.
 Matt has performed as a guest soloist with the Sioux City Symphony Orchestra and Orquesta de Peñiscola, premiering the solo double bass work “Toccata for Matt” written by valenciano composer Andrés Valero, as well as performing classic solo double bass repertoire by composers such as Bottesini and Paganini.
 He has also appeared as guest soloist with the Banda Municipal of Barcelona, Banda Municipal of Bilbao, Banda Muncipal de Cullera, as well as with Spanish Brass and with the string quartet ‘Koutet’.
 Matt has played with the London Symphony Orchestra, Halle Orchestra, BBC Philharmonic, Philharmonia, Royal Philharmonic, Royal Liverpool Philharmonic, Royal Northern Sinfonia, and Singapore Symphony Orchestra, among others.